 First, each sense modality has some separate attentional resource.
 An auditory task interferes less with a visual task than would a second visual task.
 It is much easier to monitor the road ahead while talking on a cell phone than when looking at the navigation system.
 However, attention to one modality can impair attention to another (e .g., Sinnett, Costa, and Soto-Faraco, 2006).

 Second, overall vigilant attention capacity varies.
 People who are fatigued, bored, older or under the influence of alcohol or drugs may exhibit low arousal and have less attentional capacity.
 Even "normal" people suffer from the "vigilance decrement," the lowering of attentional capacity after 20-30 minutes of monitoring the same situation, and from the effects of circadian rhythms, 24 hour cycles of biological arousal.
 Conversely, humans have evolved some adaptive mechanisms to simulate an expanded attentional capacity.
 The most common are expectation, "automaticity," "heuristics" and "biases" (e .g.
-Green, et al, 2008).
+Green, 2017).
 These enable us to perform tasks without significant drain on attention.

 [At this juncture, I'm sure that someone will be thinking that people and especially drivers should "expect the unexpected."
 It's a nonsensical statement since it is a classic oxymoron.
 You cannot literally expect the unexpected.
 Moreover, the number of "unexpected" events is infinite.
 No one can expect them all.
 It also runs directly contrary to the inherent satisficing nature of human behavior and thought, e. g., confirmation bias.
 Since unexpected events are not part of any internalized schema, they cannot be accessed by automatic mental processes.
 The person must consciously and continuously think about them, which both creates stress and fatigue and consumes attention away from more likely and important high probability events.
 Remember, attention is not free.
 It is a zero-sum game.
 The more attention allocated to the unlikely event, the less that is available for the likely event.
 Lastly, the lower the probability of the event, the more evidence required to accept it is true.
 This slows response because the person needs to collect lots of information to overcome the natural confirmation bias.]